|

 The

-fact that poor vision can often be cured without glasses or surgery was
+fact that poor vision can often be cured without glasses or surgery

-discovered in the late 1890s by Dr. William H. Bates, an ophthalmologist
+was discovered in the late 1890s by Dr. William H. Bates, an ophthalmologist

 from New York.
 The techniques

-Dr. Bates developed to naturally cure many eyesight problems became known
+Dr. Bates developed to naturally cure many eyesight problems became

-as the “Bates Method.”
-He
+known as the "Bates Method."

-published his techniques in the 1920 book Perfect
+He published his techniques in the 1920 book Perfect

-Sight Without Glasses (available for free from Visions of Joy), and he
+Sight Without Glasses (available for free from Visions of Joy),

-in various schools.
+as well as in various schools.

-Dr. Bates’ death in 1931 it became harder to obtain Dr. Bates’
+After Dr. Bates' death in 1931 it became harder to obtain Dr. Bates'

 original writings and guidance, including Better